tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/加入会议/电话入会介绍_intl_en.md

 3. Enter the meeting ID and press **#** for confirmation.
 4. Enter the attendee ID and press **#** for confirmation.
 If you don't know the attendee ID, directly press **#** to join the meeting.
 5. If **You have joined the meeting, and x attendees are in the meeting currently** is prompted, you have joined the meeting successfully.

-- **Note:** if you already have a device in the meeting but want to use a landline or mobile phone as the audio source, you can configure as instructed in [Audio Selection and Testing](https://intl.cloud.tencent.com/document/product/1054/44929).
+>? if you already have a device in the meeting but want to use a landline or mobile phone as the audio source, you can configure as instructed in [Audio Selection and Testing](https://intl.cloud.tencent.com/document/product/1054/44929).

 ### On mobile phone
 You can join a meeting in either of the following ways based on your scenario: